ntropy-esa/biochar-systems-dev/content/en/modules/1-biomass/section-2.md

 #### **Click on the pictures for details**

-All these biomass feedstocks have been used in Sweden and Europe to produce biochar:
+All these biomass feedstocks have been used in Sweden and Europe to produce biochar.

 </div>